fgombault/noita_mixology/README.md

 This mod overrides data/scripts/items/potion.lua, will be incompatible with other mods relying on the same file

+# Thanks

+Many thanks to evaisa for alchemy_lib from which a lot of code was taken

 # Changelog

 2023-08-05 (v2) now guarantees functional recipes